Accessibility statement

 Using open text responses safely and dealing with inappropriate or offensive posts.

-Question types: Students can anonymously share questions and comments during a presentation
+Question types: Students can anonymously share questions and reactions during a presentation

 Q&A

 The Q&A option within Mentimeter allows students to post anonymous questions either on specific 'Q&A' slides, or at any point during a presentation.
 You can decide whether you would like the questions to be private or viewable by all as they come in.
 You can also decide whether you would like to be able to 'moderate' questions which means they need to be approved before they are displayed on the screen.
-Moderation can be done by the presenter or you can share a link to allow moderation by a colleague.
+Moderation can be done by the presenter (Mentimote provides a useful option for this - see below) or you can share a link to allow moderation by a colleague.

 Reactions

-A final option for eliciting quick responses during a presentation is to enable 'reactions' to allow students to select 'emojis' during a presentation which will display on the screen at the bottom of a slide.
-These can be added to content slides by selecting which emojis you would like to be made available (options include: heart, question mark, thumbs up, thumbs down, and cat).
-These can be found at the bottom of any content slide.
-They are not available on question slides.
+You can enable 'reactions' to allow students to select 'emojis' during a presentation which will display on the screen at the bottom of a slide (options include: heart, question mark, thumbs up, thumbs down, and cat).
+To enable or disable specific emojis, select 'Interactivity' and select the emojis to include.

 decorative